carpentries/instructor-training/episodes/20-checkout.md

 and "pull requests".
 New problems or suggestions can be introduced as issues, discussed by the community, and addressed via a pull request, which serves as a "request" to make changes, and can also be discussed before changes are merged.

+If contributing on GitHub is new for you, this [guide](https://github.com/dmgt/swc_github_flow/blob/master/for_novice_contributors.md) that is customized to the Carpentries workflow.

 ### What's in a Badge?